-Ex-Michigan state leader's charges latest in Nassar fallout
+Ex-Michigan State leader's charges latest in Nassar fallout

 KAROLYI RANCH

-— USA Gymnastics said in January that the ranch outside Huntsville , Texas, would no longer serve as the national training center where a number of gymnasts said Nassar abused them.
+— USA Gymnastics said in January that the Texas ranch where a number of gymnasts said Nassar abused them would no longer serve as the national training center.
 Owners Martha and Bela Karolyi have since sued the U.S. Olympic Committee and USA Gymnastics, seeking damages for a canceled sale of the property.
-They also have been named in lawsuits .
+They also have been named in lawsuits.

-— Debra Van Horn: Texas prosecutors in June filed sexual assault charges against Nassar and Van Horn, a trainer who worked at his side at the Karolyi Ranch.
-She had also worked at USA Gymnastics for 30 years.
+— Debra Van Horn: Texas prosecutors in June filed sexual assault charges against Nassar and Van Horn, a trainer who worked at his side at the Karolyi Ranch and also worked at USA Gymnastics for 30 years.
 She was charged with second-degree sexual assault of a child.
 The local prosecutor said Van Horn was charged with "acting as a party" with Nassar, but didn't elaborate.

 U.S. OLYMPIC COMMITTEE

-— Scott Blackmun: The CEO resigned in February, citing difficulties with prostate cancer and the federation's need to urgently move forward to deal with the sex abuse scandal.
-He was diagnosed with cancer earlier that winter.
-There had been calls for his departure, including from two U.S. senators who said neither he nor the USOC at large properly reacted to sex abuse cases involving Nassar.
+— Scott Blackmun: The CEO resigned in February, citing difficulties with prostate cancer and the federation's need to urgently move forward to deal with the sexual abuse scandal.
+There had been calls for his departure, including from two U.S. senators who said neither he nor the USOC as a whole properly reacted to sexual abuse allegations involving Nassar.
 The USOC is conducting an independent review of when Blackmun and others learned the details about abuse cases at USA Gymnastics and whether they responded appropriately.

 For more stories on Larry Nassar and the fallout from his years of sexual abuse of young women and girls: https://www.apnews.com/LarryNassar